© Kzenon / stock.adobe.com

 Berlin is Germany’s hotspot for founders and also capital for tech-investments.
 Entrepreneurs – and also potential entrepreneurs – find exactly the right environment here to implement and scale their business.

-(Sources: Berlin-Brandenburg Statistics Office; German Startups Association, 2023)
+(Sources: Berlin-Brandenburg Statistics Office; German Startups Association, 2025)

-Paris 5 Amsterdam 4 Barcelona 3 Berlin 2 London 1 The most popular startup hubs in Europe 2023 bn. € invested in startups, approx. 39 % of the venture capital invested throughout Germany approx. 2.4
+Amsterdam 4 Paris 3 Berlin 2 London 1 The most popular startup hubs in Europe Investments in Berlin startups, 32 % of all venture capital invested in Germany* approx. 2.7 bn. €

-(Sources: Startup Heatmap Report 2023; EY Startup-Barometer Deutschland, January 2024)
+(Sources: Startup Heatmap Report 2025; *EY Startup-Barometer Deutschland, January 2026)

 Favourable conditions for startups: Berlin attracts young, highly qualified people from all over the world.
 A high standard of living at a comparatively low cost, lively local communities with lots of networking opportunities, the active venture capital scene, and an international ambiance are just good reasons why young entrepreneurs would want to come to Berlin to turn their business ideas into realities.

-Numerous national and international studies have identified Berlin as a leading global location for startups with extremely high growth potential.
+Numerous national and international studies have identified Berlin as a leading global location for startups with high growth potential.

 Why Berlin?